 What would you say to those who might have a problem with EU using their Renaissance paintings and commercializing it?

 EC: Well, for me, having something being printed on a postcard results in a very low devaluing art-piece.
-For us, we apply it through a creative force, we are actually respecting the art a lot.
-If there’s a gift shop that can have a keychain, pencil or postcard box of it, then why can’t we do it?
+For us, we apply it through a creative force, we are actually respecting the art.
+If there’s a gift shop that could sell a keychain, pencil or postcard box of it, then why can’t we do it?
 We’re painting an ode to the art, we’re not trying to defile the art.
 We’re actually trying to push the art and promote it— and they should be thanking us.

 One of our first ever pop up stores that we did was literally an art show.
 Showcasing weird projectors, playing Disney movies next to pornos, and set up tents for people to chill inside the store amongst really dirty love hotel beds— it’s a very interactive experience that we want to have with our customers.